TransProb/TransProb.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2026-03-27
+date: 2026-03-01
 inline: true
 related_posts: false
 ---

-Joined the College of Information Management at Nanjing Agricultural University as a Lecturer.
+I started my position as a Lecturer at the *College of Information Management, Nanjing Agricultural University*.